Equality groups conference

 Sector specific workshops were held and delivered by Andrew Harden (UCU head of further education) and Paul Bridge (UCU head of higher education).

-Speakers included Dawn Livingston, Organiser with HOPE not hate, Sally Brett, Senior Policy Officer, TUC and Kirsten Forkert, UCU member at Birmingham City University, Malia Bouattia, NUS president, Cooper Bates, Leeds City College, Trish Fay, Durham teaching assistant & Sara Tomlinson, NUT.
+Speakers included Dawn Livingston, Organiser with HOPE not hate, Sally Brett, Senior Policy Officer, TUC and Kirsten Forkert, UCU member at Birmingham City University, Malia Bouattia, NUS president, Cooper Bates, Leeds City College, Trish Fay, Durham teaching assistant and Sara Tomlinson, NUT.

-Equality conference 2015
+UCU equality groups conference 2015

-Equality conference 2014
+UCU equality groups conference 2014

 The conference was held over three days at the Manchester Centre.
 The conference incorporated all the equality strands and a plenary session that had speeches from UCU general secretary Sally Hunt, TUC senior equality officer, Sally Brett, Nathaniel Coleman, UCU with a question and answer session.
-More information can be found in circular UCU605.html
+More information can be found in circular UCU605.

-For more information please contact UCU's Equality Administrator
+For more information please contact UCU's equality administrator

-*UCU uses the term 'black' in a political sense to refer to people who are descended, through one or both parents, from Africa, the Caribbean, Asia (the middle-East to China) and Latin America.
+*UCU uses the term 'Black' in a political sense to refer to people who are descended, through one or both parents, from Africa, the Caribbean, Asia (the middle-East to China) and Latin America.
 It refers to those from a visible minority who have a shared experience of oppression.
 The word is used to foster a sense of solidarity and empowerment.

 - PrintPrint this page